gmullerb/base-style-config/README.md

 There are different development tools for doing this.

 This project use **[Checkstyle](http://checkstyle.sourceforge.net)**, **[PMD](https://pmd.github.io)**, **[ESlint](https://eslint.org)**, **[StyleLint](https://github.com/stylelint/stylelint)** and **[CodeNarc](http://codenarc.sourceforge.net)**.

+> Checkstyle is easy to use and more "light", and PMD is easy for adding new "powerful" rules.

 ## Defined Code Style Checking